Employee Safety: Don’t Forget These 5 Leadership Strategies

 Leadership’s responsibility for employee safety

 Leadership’s responsibility for employee safety includes demonstrating their commitment to safety via various activities like providing resources and communication.
-Management should prioritize safety over competing goals and demonstrate this commitment through their active involvement and behavior.
+Management should organize safety over competing goals and show this commitment through their active involvement and behavior.

 A case study from NCBI revealed the 5 main dimensions of leadership safety behaviours (LSB).
 This data was collected from 305 miners in China using questionnaires.